About Me

 Photo courtesy of Cristobal Vivar

-A former Fulbright Fellow to Brazil, David Wright Faladé is the 2021-22 Mary Ellen von der Heyden Fellow of the NY Public Library’s Cullman Center for Writers.
+A former Cullman Fellow at the New York Public Library and Fulbright Fellow to Brazil, Wright Faladé teaches in the MFA program at the University of Illinois.
 His work has been recognized by the Zora Neale Hurston/Richard Wright Foundation, the National Endowment for the Humanities, and the Texas Institute of Letters.
-He teaches in the MFA program at the University of Illinois.

 Literary representation: Eric Simonoff, William Morris Endeavor.